THE LOGIC OF THE EPICUREANS

 But such questions had no interest for Cicero.
 He was too much an orator and rhetorician to recognize the force of the Epicurean opposition to dialectic.
 The Epicurean logic to him was barren and empty.
 (Cicero: De Fin., I, 7, 22) It made little of definition; it said nothing of division; it erected no syllogistic forms; it did not direct us how to solve fallacies and detect ambiguities.
 And how many have been the historians of philosophy who have assigned almost a blank-page to Epicurean logic!

+With a supreme confidence in the truth of sensation and the validity of induction the Epicureans stood in conflict with the other schools of Greek philosophy.
+The Stoics, treating all affirmation from the standpoint of the hypothetical proposition, acknowledged the validity of such inductions only as could be submitted to the modus tollens.
+The Sceptics denied the validity of induction altogether.
+Induction was treated as a sign-inference, and a controversy appears to have arisen concerning the nature of signs, as well as concerning the mode and validity of the inference.
+The Stoics divided signs into suggestive and indicative.
 (See Prandtl's Gen. d.
 Log., i.
 458) By means of a suggestive sign we recall some previously associated fact: as from smoke we infer fire.
 By indicative signs we infer something otherwise unknown: thus motions of /6/ the body are signs of the soul.
 Objectively a sign was viewed as the antecedent of a valid conditional proposition, implying a consequent.
 Subjectively, it was a thought, mediating in some way between things on the one hand, and names and propositions on the other.
 The Epicureans looked upon a sign as a phenomenon, from whose characters we might infer the characters of other phenomena under conditions of existence sufficiently similar.
 The sign was to them an object of sense.
 In considering the variety of signs, the Epicureans appear to have admitted three kinds; but only two are defined in the treatise of Philodemus.
 (Philod. loc. cit., col. xiv) A general sign is described as a phenomenon which can exist whether the thing signified exists or not, or has a particular character or not.
 A particular sign is a phenomenon which can exist only on the condition that the thing signified actually exists.
 The relation between sign and thing signified in the former case is resemblance; in the latter, it is invariable sequence or causality.
 The Stoics, in developing the sign-inference, inquired, How may we pass from the antecedent to the consequent of a conditional proposition?
 They replied, A true sign exists only when both antecedent and consequent are true.
 (Sextus: Math., viii, 258) As a test, we should be able to contrapose the proposition, and see that from the negative of the consequent the negative of the antecedent followed.
 Only those propositions which admitted of contraposition were allowed to be treated as hypothetical.
 (Cicero, De Fato, 6,12; 8.15)

+On this propositional ground, therefore, the Epicurean must meet his opponent.
+This he does by observing that general propositions are obtained neither by contraposition nor by syllogism, nor in any other way than /7/ by induction.
+(Philod., loc. cit., col. xvii) The contraposed forms, being general propositions, rest also on induction.
+Hence, if the inductive mode of reasoning be uncertain, the same degree of uncertainty attaches to propositions in the contraposed form.
 (Ibid. col. ix) The Stoics, therefore, in neglecting induction, were accused of surrendering the vouchers by which alone their generalizations could be established.
 (Ibid. col. xxix) In like manner they were accused of hasty generalization, of inaccurate reasoning, of adopting myths, of being rhetoricians rather than investigators of Nature.
 Into the truth of these accusations we need not inquire.
 It is enough that they cleared the way for the Epicureans to set up a theory of induction.

+The first question which Zeno sought to answer was, "Is it necessary that we should examine every case of a phenomenon, or only a certain number of cases?"
 (Ibid. col. xix, 13-15) Stoics and Sceptics answered, The former is impossible, and the latter leaves induction insecure.
 But Zeno replied: "It is neither necessary to take into consideration every phenomenon in our experience, nor a few cases at random; but taking many and various phenomena of the same general kind, and having obtained, both from our observation and that of others, the properties that are common to each individual, from these cases may we pass to the rest".
-(Ibid., col. xx, 30—col. xxi, 3) Instances taken from a class and exhibiting some invariable properties are made the basis of the inductive inference.
+(Ibid., col. xx, 30col. xxi, 3) Instances taken from a class and exhibiting some invariable properties are made the basis of the inductive inference.
 A certain amount of variation in the properties is not excluded.
 Thus from the fact that the men in our region of country are short-lived, we may not infer that the inhabitants of Mt.
 Athos are shortlived also; for "men in our experience are seen to vary considerably in respect to length or brevity of life."
 (Ibid., col. xvii, 18-22) /8/ Within limits, then, we may allow for variation due to the influence of climate, food, and other physical conditions; but our inference should not greatly exceed the limits of our experience.
 But, in spite of variations, there are properties which in our experience are universal.
 Men are found to be liable to disease and old age and death; they die when their heads are cut off, or their hearts extracted; they cannot pass through solid bodies.
 By induction we infer that these characteristics belong to men wherever they may be found, and it is absurd to speak of men under similar conditions as not susceptible to disease or death, or as having the ability to pass through iron as we pass through the air.
 (Philod. loc. cit., col. xxi)

 The Epicurean looks out upon Nature as already divided and subdivided into classes, each class being closely related to other classes.
 The inductive inference proceeds from class to class, not in a haphazard way, but from one class to that which resembles it most closely.
 (Ibid., col. xviii, 20; col. xxviii, 25-29) In case the classes are identical, there is no distinction of known and unknown; and hence, properly speaking, no inductive inference.(Ibid., col. vi, 8-10) In case the classes are widely different, the inference is insecure.
 But within a certain range of resemblance we may rely as confidently upon an inductive inference as we do upon the evidence of sense.
-(Ibid., col. xxxiii, 33—col. xxxiv, 34)
+(Ibid., col. xxxiii, 33col. xxxiv, 34)

 In speaking of the common or essential characters, the basis of induction, it was usual to connect them with the subject of discourse by the words "hêi", "katha", or "para".
 These words may be taken in four senses: (Ibid., col. xxxiii, 33—col. xxxiv, 34) (1) The properties may be regarded as necessary consequences; so we may say of a man that he is necessarily corporeal and liable to disease and death.
 (2) Or as essential to the conception or definition of the subject.
-This is what is /9/ con
+This is what is /9/ conveyed in the expression, "Body as body has weight and resistance; man as man is a rational animal."
+(3) That certain properties are always concomitant.
+(4) The fourth sense, lost in the lacunae, appears from the following examples to involve degree or proportion: " The sword cuts as it has been sharpened; atoms are imperishable in so far as they are perfect; bodies gravitate in proportion to their weight."

-Zeno's theory of induction may be formulated in the following Canons: —
+Zeno's theory of induction may be formulated in the following Canons:

-Canon I.—If we examine many and various instances of a phenomenon, and find some character common to them all, and no instance appears to the contrary, this character may be transferred to other unexamined individuals of the same class, and even to other closely related classes.
+Canon I.If we examine many and various instances of a phenomenon, and find some character common to them all, and no instance appears to the contrary, this character may be transferred to other unexamined individuals of the same class, and even to other closely related classes.

-Canon II. — If in our experience a given character is found to vary, a corresponding amount of variation may be inferred to exist beyond our experience.
+Canon II.
+If in our experience a given character is found to vary, a corresponding amount of variation may be inferred to exist beyond our experience.

-(Philod., loc. sit., col. i., ii) The loadstone has the peculiar property of attracting iron; amber, of attracting bran; the square number 4 x 4, of having its perimeter equal to its area.
+The most important objection made to this theory was, that phenomena exist in our experience exhibiting peculiar and exceptional characters, and that other exceptions might exist beyond our experience to vitiate any induction we may make.
+The following examples are given: (Philod., loc. sit., col. i., ii) The loadstone has the peculiar property of attracting iron; amber, of attracting bran; the square number 4 x 4, of having its perimeter equal to its area.
 Exceptional characters are found in the Alexandrian anvil-headed dwarf, the Epidaurian hermaphrodite, the Cretan giant, the pygmies in Achoris.
 The sun and moon also are unique; so are time and the soul.
 Admitting such exceptional phenomena, the Epicurean replies that the belief that a similar state of things exists beyond our experience can /10/ be justified only inductively.
 (Philod. loc. cit., col. xxv) And exceptional phenomena must be viewed not as closely resembling, but as being widely different from, other phenomena.
 Inductions concerning loadstones must be confined to loadstones, and not extended to other kinds o£ stones.
 Each class of exceptional phenomena offered a new field for induction, and hence could be said to strengthen and not to weaken the inductive argument.
-(Ibid. col. xxiv 10—col. xxv, 2)
+(Ibid. col. xxiv 10col. xxv, 2)

 The correctness of all inductions could be tested by the rule of Epicurus for the truth of opinion in general.
 An induction is true, when all known instances are in its favor, or none against; it is false, when no instances are in its favor, or some against.
 When the instances are partly one way and partly another, we cannot reach universal conclusions, but only such as are probable.
 (Ibid. col. xxv, 31-34)

 This theory of induction was completed by a consideration of fallacies, summarized in a work called the "Demetriac."
-(Ibid., col. xxviii, 13—col. xxix, 24) These consisted in —
+(Ibid., col. xxviii, 13col. xxix, 24) These consisted in

 (1) Failing to see in what cases contraposition is applicable.